greenplum-db/pgbouncer/doc/config.md

 DHE key exchange type.

-Allowed values: `none` (DH is disabled), `auto` (2048-bit DH), `legacy` (1024-bit DH).
+Allowed values: `none` (DH is disabled), `auto` (2048-bit DH), `legacy` (1024-bit DH)

 Default: `auto`

 ### server_tls_sslmode

 TLS mode to use for connections to PostgreSQL servers.
-TLS connections are disabled by default.
+The default mode is `prefer`.

 disable
 :   Plain TCP.
-TCP is not even requested from the server.
-Default.
+TLS is not even requested from the server.

 allow
 :   FIXME: if server rejects plain, try TLS?

 prefer
-:   TLS connection is always requested first from PostgreSQL,
+:   TLS connection is always requested first from PostgreSQL.
-    when refused connection will be established over plain TCP.
+    If refused, the connection will be established over plain TCP.
     Server certificate is not validated.
+Default

 require
 :   Connection must go over TLS.
 If server rejects it,